Information Desk | S&M Activities | For Players | Dance Tutorials | Revealing Items | 4:Bohemians

 Guaguancó (folkloric)

 Uptempo song and couple dance of the rumba complex.
-Originating in Matanzas circa 1880, the dance theme is sexual and centres around the movements of vacunao and botao.
+Originating in Matanzas circa 1880, it is a pursuit-and-capture dance with a sexual theme and centering around the movements of vacunao and botao.
 Traditionally sung a capella with a lead and chorus in call and response pattern, with claves and three tumbadoras (congas) called tumba, llamadora and quinto (in ascending pitch).

 Guajeo